A library of utility services and concerns.

 data[:songs][0].name.frozen?

-This method calls the first named method on the given object, and then each subsequent method on the result of the previous method call.
-If the object does not respond to the method name, nil is returned instead of calling the method.
+This method finds the first named property on the given object, and then each subsequent property on the result of the previous call.

 Also known as: